gegiskhan/networq/README.md

 * Create new branch to make your changes
 * Commit all your changes to your branch
 * Submit a [pull request](http://help.github.com/pull-requests/)

+_Some tips before making a pull request_

+Make sure that you've pulled the latest commits into your fork.
+Create a branch for your edits - that way the project maintainer can safely pull your code and test it out.
+If it's your first P.R, it'll be easier if you begin with something small first instead of making huge changes in lots of files.
+It helps me understand what the P.R is about, and I could help you out with the rest of changes if needed.
+It'll also save you from spending lot of effort in doing something that might not be necessary.
+An important thing to remember is to have a P.R that fixes one issue at a time, and not make changes to lot of files in the same P.R.
+This way it's easier to test the changes out and have a relatively clean commit log.
+You can learn more about these tips in detail here
+If you have any further queries that you may have on how to contribute, or you have just general questions about how to use the components in your app - feel free to shoot an email.
+I'll help you out! 😸